zhwa/mlir-example/book/Chapter-08-Custom-Dialects-CPP.md

 **Why Strings?** When you write `%0 = nn.add %arg0, %arg1 : tensor<4xf32>` in Python code and emit it as a string, you see exactly what gets parsed and compiled.
 There's no abstraction hiding details, no C++ types to wrestle with, no template errors to debug.
 If the IR is wrong, you see it immediately in the generated string.
 For learning dialect concepts—operation syntax, type constraints, custom attributes—this transparency is invaluable.
 You iterate quickly: edit Python code, print MLIR string, inspect what changed, repeat.
 The feedback loop is instant.

 **Why Not Strings in Production?** Production systems rarely generate IR as text for several reasons.
-First, **error handling**: string manipulation doesn't catch type errors or malformed operations until runtime parsing, while C++ IR builders validate at compile time.
+First, **error handling**: string manipulation doesn't catch type errors or malformed operations until runtime parsing, while OpBuilder APIs validate at compile time.
 Second, **performance**: parsing text is slower than constructing IR in-memory, though for model compilation (not inference), this overhead is negligible.
-Third, **tooling**: C++ builders integrate with MLIR's verification infrastructure, catching invariant violations immediately, while string generation delays errors until parsing.
-Fourth, **composition**: combining IR fragments from multiple sources is tricky with strings (concatenation, scope management) but natural with C++ builders (just create operations in the same block).
+Third, **tooling**: OpBuilder integrates with MLIR's verification infrastructure, catching invariant violations immediately, while string generation delays errors until parsing.
+Fourth, **composition**: combining IR fragments from multiple sources is tricky with strings (concatenation, scope management) but natural with OpBuilder (just create operations in the same block).

 For our educational goals, these production concerns don't outweigh the learning benefits.
 We want to understand what dialects **are** before learning how to build them idiomatically.
 The string approach teaches dialect syntax, operation semantics, type systems, and lowering patterns without the cognitive load of C++ template metaprogramming or TableGen's declarative language.
 Once these concepts are clear, Chapter 9's TableGen approach will make sense as a productivity tool, not a mysterious code generator.